segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ### Sandbox Mode

-To enable an integration with a Salesforce Sandbox instance, toggle the Sandbox setting to true.
+To enable an integration with a Salesforce Sandbox instance follow the following steps;
+1. Toggle the Sandbox setting to true
+2. Include the sandbox name at the end of the account email followed by a `.` (fullstop)
+   - i.e. `name@work.com` -> `name@work.com.sandboxname`

 ### API Call Limits